Nikolay-Ts/Ctrl-f/README.md

    git clone https://github.com/your-org/ctrl-f.git
    cd ctrl-f

-2. If you want to just use the project go to ctrl-f.world
+2. If you want to just use the project go to ctrl-f.world although past the 5th of May the server will be down because of token depletion so then it can be ran locally using a live server on the landing page.html file.